cositools/cosi-data-challenge-1/imaging/README.md

 ### Setup for imaging

+Defining a grid on the sky to make images, linear 6x6 grid, and convert the grid to zenith and azimuth pairs for each pointing.

+Define a function to get the respones of an image for arbitraty time binning.

+We're selecting only one energy bin here for the full analysis 320-480 keV for the continuum since it has the most counts.
+And then reduce the response dimensions to only use non-zero bins.
+The shape after this shows the reduction and re-shape to latitude x longitude x CDS bins.

+Define the function to get the image response for arbitrary time binning.
+The convolves the pointings and the response, to fill the CDS with the expected
+Calculate the general image response for the current data set - ...

+### Exposure map

+Here, we plot the explosure map, which we're representing with the response weighted by the time.

 ### RL Algorithim

 The steps follow the algorithm as outlined in [Knödlseder et al. 1999](https://ui.adsabs.harvard.edu/abs/1999A%26A...345..813K/abstract).
 Refer to that paper for a mathematical description of the algorithm.

-The total memory used during these iterations is about 94 GB!!
-You might not be able to do much else with your machine while this is running.
+The total memory used during these iterations is about 94 GB for the continuum response, 75 GB for the 511 keV, and 105 GB for the Al-26!!
+You might be limited on your personal computer, and at the very least, you might not be able to do much else with your machine while this is running.

 #### Adjustable parameters
 There are three parameters at the beginning of this RL cell which we encourage you to adjust.
 In fact, it is often necessary to adjust these parameters depending on the data being studied.